Water Damage Checklist (What you Should Do Immediately)

 Once the water is gone, it’s time to take stock of what can be saved and what needs to go.

 • Furniture and rugs: If they’ve been soaked for more than a day, especially in contaminated water, it might be time to say goodbye.
-For items you think you can still salvage, dry them out completely and consider having them professionally cleaned.
+In some cases, professional carpet cleaning or upholstery cleaning can help salvage materials that would otherwise be lost.

 • Documents and photos: For important papers, you can try freeze-drying to stop further damage.
 Consult a restoration company for your more sensitive documents.